-The U.S. spends approximately \$4 trillion per year on healthcare.
+Today, the U.S. spends approximately \$4 trillion per year on healthcare.
 About 90% of that spending is for the treatment of chronic diseases.
 The majority of chronic diseases are caused predominantly by behaviors, including cardiometabolic diseases ("CMDx"), such as diabetes and heart disease.
 The root causes of CMDx are behaviors relating to diet, physical activity, and other lifestyle factors, yet current treatments are focused on reducing the effects of those diseases rather than addressing the root causes.

-We are developing a platform of U.S. Food and Drug Administration ("FDA")-regulated, software-based, prescription digital therapeutics ("PDT") candidates for treating diabetes, heart disease, and other cardiometabolic conditions.
-Our PDTs are designed to deliver a novel form of cognitive behavioral therapy ("CBT") that can enable changes in neural pathways of the brain so that lasting changes in behavior become possible.
+Better Therapeutics, Inc. (the "Company", "we", or "us") is developing a platform of FDA-regulated, software-based, PDT candidates for treating diabetes, heart disease, and other cardiometabolic conditions.
+Our PDTs are designed to deliver a novel form of CBT that can enable changes in neural pathways of the brain so that lasting changes in behavior become possible.
 We believe addressing the underlying causes of these diseases has the potential to dramatically improve patient health and lower healthcare costs.